Your guide to combining formula with breastfeeding.

 Why would you choose one type over another?

 Typically this comes down to your preference and what’s within your budget.
-If you’re in the U.S. and qualify for WIC, formula can be obtained for free.
 Here are some pros and cons to consider:

 Liquid formula